 Answer: Universities highly value cooperating teachers for the feedback and mentoring provided to them.
 Some universities secure grants and gifts from donors to cover the cost of registration for the cooperating teachers.
-Some institutions build it as an expense, while other universities have the fieldwork student or student-teacher pay a course fee covering the cooperating teacher's SMT registration.
+Some institutions simply build it in as an expense, while other universities have the fieldwork student or student-teacher pay a course fee that covers the cooperating teacher's SMT registration.